makersacademy/bowling-challenge/README.md

 I want to be able to bowl twice a frame

 2#
+As a player, I want to be able to record my score
+I want to be able to manual enter my score for each bowl

+3#
-As a player, once I have bowled I want a score my score should be based on the number of pins I knocked down
+As a player, I want to be able to see my total score
+I want to be able to see the combine score of both my bowls